Summary for Decision-Makers

 6. Internet of Things (IoT): Smarter Devices, Smarter Decisions

 The Internet of Things (IoT) — where everyday objects are connected to the internet and each other — is no longer a futuristic concept.
-In 2025, it's a foundational layer for smart business operations, predictive analytics, and real-time decision-making.
+In 2026, it continues to be a foundational layer for smart business operations, predictive analytics, and real-time decision-making.

 Why it matters to SMEs: